Rasa (aesthetics): Role in art

 According to the Natya Shastra, a rasa is a synthetic phenomenon and the goal of any creative performance art, oratory, painting or literature.
 Wallace Dace translates the ancient text's explanation of rasa as "a relish that of an elemental human emotion like love, pity, fear, heroism or mystery, which forms the dominant note of a dramatic piece; this dominant emotion, as tasted by the audience, has a different quality from that which is aroused in real life; rasa may be said to be the original emotion transfigured by aesthetic delight."

 Rasas are created through various means, and the ancient Indian texts discuss many such means.
 For example, one way is through the actors' gestures and facial expressions.
 Expressing Rasa in classical Indian dance form is referred to as Rasa-abhinaya.
+Some modern commentators have emphasized the psychophysical dimension of rasa.
+For example, the French philosopher Martine Chifflot argues that classical Indian conceptions of theatrical and musical art presuppose that rasa and raga can "have a very real influence on psychophysical and even spiritual states", an efficacy that she considers largely diminished in contemporary Western theatre.
+This interpretation has been compared to the ideas of Antonin Artaud, who, drawing in part on Balinese theatre, called for a form of performance capable of exerting a similarly transformative effect on the spectator's organism.

 The theory of rasas forms the aesthetic underpinning of all Indian classical dance and theatre, such as Bharatanatyam, Kathakali, Kathak, Kuchipudi, Odissi, Manipuri, Kudiyattam, and others.

 In Indian classical music, each raga is an inspired creation for a specific mood, where the musician or ensemble creates the rasa in the listener.
 However, predominantly all ragas and musical performances in Hindu traditions aim at one of six rasas, wherein music is a form of creating "love, compassion, peace, heroism, comic or the feeling of wonder" within the listener.
 Anger, disgust, fear and such emotions are not the subject of rasa, but they are part of Indian theories on dramatic arts.
 Of the six rasa that are aimed at in Indian music, each has sub-categories.
 For example, love rasa in Hindu literature has many musical flavors, such as erotic love (sringar) and spiritual devotional love (bhakti).